There is no magic number as many factors contribute to the overall formula.

 Per week based on one hour or less grooms

-Number of regular clients needed if on a 6-week schedule
+Number of clients needed if on a 6-week schedule

 Let's tweak that number for 4 vs 8 week clients:

-Being at the higher end allows you to work at a much easier pace with less stress on your body.
-Having clients commit to a more frequent schedule keeps the pets in more manageable coats reducing that wear and tear on you, as well as encourages a pleasant experience for the pets.
-Adjust the amounts and targets to suit your needs.
+Being at the higher end allows me to work at a much easier pace with less stress on my body.
+Having clients commit to a more frequent schedule keeps the pets in more manageable coats reducing that wear and tear on me, as well as encourages a pleasant experience for the pets.
+While I live in one of the higher cost of living areas, the bulk of my clients are middle class working stiffs like myself.Many of which never used a grooming service before.